 Creating a Brand-led, Value-driven Experience

 This audience is seeking opportunity at the right time.
 Instead of thinking of them as passive job seekers, think of them as right opportunity shoppers.
 It’s the simple difference between shoppers and buyers.
 When you’re not in the market for an airline ticket or a pair of pants, you’re not visiting an airline site or a retailer site, but it doesn’t mean that the right destination or pants at the right price at the right time from the right brand won’t change your mind.
 This is why marketers continue to advertise everywhere – the right opportunity in the right experience can drive a purchase, and even better, drive loyalty.
-So the lessons of consumer marketing, using an omnichannel, brand-led approach, should be applied to recruiting this opportunistic candidate audience.
+So the lessons of consumer marketing, using an multi-channel, brand-led approach, should be applied to recruiting this opportunistic candidate audience.

 The audience is there, and they are open to being wowed and impressed.
 The experience is not there … yet.
 If we want to impact the experience for right-time, right-opportunity career shoppers, we have to start thinking about how we can create messaging, content, campaigns and interactions that drive the right talent further along the candidate journey with our brand.

 As you embark on developing your recruitment marketing practice, it’s pivotal to focus on your audience and what they seek in a career search experience.
 When you lead with brand, you give yourself the agility to influence the candidates who aren’t “job seeking” – and instead are looking to connect with a brand and employer on a bigger purpose, mission and values.